luohao/csi-common/README.md

 # csi-common
-boilerplate code for Kubernetes CSI plugin
+This repo contains boilerplate code for Kubernetes CSI plugin extracted from `github.com/kubernetes-csi`.